oualabadmins/lab_deploy/max-sql-secure/README.md

-﻿# MAX Skunkworks Lab - SQL Azure Secure Configuration - Public (v0.2)
+﻿# Skunkworks Lab - SQL Azure Secure Configuration - Public (v0.2)

 **IMPORTANT**: Only deploy this template into an external-facing subscription with no ExpressRoute circuit.
 These currently include: